-general treatment (1) General treatment is treatment (including the provision of goods and services) that: (a) is intended to manage or prevent a disease, injury or condition; and (b) is not hospital treatment.
-(Division 121, Private Health Insurance Act 2007) Further information about general treatment can be found in the Private Health Insurance (Health Insurance Business) Rules 20168.
+- (1) General treatment is treatment (including the provision of goods and services) that: - (a) is intended to manage or prevent a disease, injury or condition; and - (b) is not hospital treatment.

+(Division 121, Private Health Insurance Act 2007)

+Further information about general treatment can be found in Part 3, Private Health Insurance (Health Insurance Business) Rules 2013.